Leadership

 Ann Albert

 Ann began working with AgeBetter, Inc., as a consultant in early 2004, when Sharing Active Independent Lives (SAIL) was being launched as a Naturally Occurring Retirement Community demonstration project.
 Several years prior, she was an assisted living administrator at Oakwood Village.
 This experience, along with a master’s degree in rehabilitation psychology from UW-Madison, helped immensely in the formation and success of SAIL.
 She has helped shape the program into a unique and sustainable community resource for older adults that also takes a leadership role in the national “village movement.”
-In addition to oversight of SAIL, Ann is spearheading AgeBetter initiatives related to senior affordable housing and individualized support for residents living in independent living and assisted living at Attic Angel Community and Oakwood Village.
-Contact Ann at ann@agebettertoday.org.

 Our Board

-Michelle Godfrey joined Attic Angel Community in February 2022 as the President and CEO.
+Michelle Godfrey joined Attic Angel Community in February 2022 as the President and Chief Executive Officer.
 Michelle has worked in senior living since 2005—primarily in leadership roles at Oakwood Village and Marquardt Management Services (MMS).
 Her most recent roles at MMS included developing a new campus in Fitchburg and also serving as a Campus Administrator at St. Elizabeth Nursing Home in Janesville and Sinsinawa Mound in Hazel Green.

 Michelle serves on the LeadingAge WI Board and enjoys being able to advocate for and with many great non-profit organizations in Wisconsin.